ErinCall/catsnap/README.rst

     * CATSNAP_SECRET_KEY: a secret key to use when generating session identifiers.
 Like the API key, this can be any string of characters.
     * CATSNAP_OWNER_ID: an OpenID provider that identifies you as the owner of this catsnap installation.
 I recommend using your Google account, in which case you would set this to ``https://www.google.com/accounts/o8/id``.
     * CATSNAP_OWNER_EMAIL: the email address associated with your OpenID url.
+    * CATSNAP_CLOUDFRONT_URL: (optional) the host for your cloudfront distribution, if you made one.
+Note this should be a full url, including "https://".

 Now your catsnap server is all set up!
 Navigate to the url for your Heroku app and you're ready to start adding images.